 'Emotional roller coaster': Pitt-Johnstown commencement sends students to their futures

 Apr.
-27—Ailah Charles sat patiently Saturday in the University of Pittsburgh of Johnstown Wellness Center counting the minutes until graduation alongside more than 400 peers in their caps and gowns.
+29—JOHNSTOWN, Pa. — Ailah Charles sat patiently Saturday in the University of Pittsburgh of Johnstown Wellness Center, counting the minutes until graduation alongside more than 400 peers in their caps and gowns.

 "I feel amazing," Charles said.